nsbno/terraform-aws-single-use-fargate-task/README.md

 The task can optionally be used inside an AWS Step Functions state machine -- reporting success or failure to the state machine based on the exit code of the user-supplied shell command.

+### Working Directory
+Short notes on the working directory of the container:
+- If neither `content` nor `mountpoints` are supplied, the working directory is an empty directory `/tmp/workspace/entrypoint`.
-If a single ZIP file is input, the working directory of the container will be inside the unzipped folder.
-If multiple ZIP files are input, the working directory of the container will be one level above the unzipped folders.
+- If `content` is supplied, or `mountpoints` is supplied and contains only a single key-value pair, the working directory of the container will be inside the unzipped archive.
+- If `mountpoints` contains multiple key-value pairs, the working directory of the container will be one level above the unzipped archives.

 ### Expected Attributes
 The lambda expects a json input with the following attributes